 Deposit delays are defined as the number of days between a sale and the day the net amount from the sale becomes available for deposit, provided the payment has been completed.
 A deposit delay may be between 0 and 180 days.
 A deposit delay is applied across all transactions for a seller and the number of days is reflected in each seller’s Shop Payment Account.

 A reserve is defined as a fixed percentage of a seller’s Shop Payment Account balance delayed prior to being included as part of a seller’s Available Balance for a period of up to 180 days.

-E. If funds cannot be deposited into a seller’s bank account, the funds will be made available in the seller’s Shop Payment Account balance.
+E. Escheatment.
+If Etsy cannot settle funds into a seller’s bank account, the funds will remain in the seller’s Shop Payment Account.
 It is the seller’s sole responsibility to update his or her bank account information to receive the funds.
 If a seller fails to update the information to claim the funds within a certain period of time, Etsy will escheat the funds to the relevant government authority in order to comply with escheatment laws.

 B. We may obtain reimbursement of any amounts owed by a seller to Etsy by deducting from future payments owed to the seller, reversing any credits to the seller’s Shop Payment Account balance, charging the seller's credit card on file, charging the seller’s bill, or seeking reimbursement from the seller by any other lawful means, including by using third-party collections services.
 You authorize us to use any or all of the foregoing methods to seek reimbursement.